Last updated

 Built forGeneral SVG/DXF nestingCountertop slab nesting

-Runs offlineYes, on your own machineYes — no cloud, no telemetry, nothing uploaded
+Runs offlineYes, on your own machineYes — your job files never leave your machine

 Cut-safe validationNot built inIndependent validator blocks export on any overlap, off-slab placement, or kerf violation